aritro98/Stock-Analysis-using-Python/README.md

 - Implements cross-origin resource sharing (CORS) to enable smooth communication between backend and frontend.
 - Designed with modularity, allowing easy updates and addition of new features or technical indicators.
 - Offers robust error handling to manage data inconsistencies and API limitations effectively.

-## Results
-The project achieves the following outcomes:
-- Accurate predictions of stock trends using SMA and RSI indicators.
-- Enhanced user experience through an intuitive and interactive frontend.
-- Seamless backend operations for data processing, real-time updates, and model predictions.
-- Visualizations that provide clear insights into stock performance and market trends.